Katie O'Malley

-Catherine Curran O'Malley (born August 18, 1962) is an American jurist who served as Baltimore City District Court judge.
-She is the wife of Martin O'Malley, a former governor of Maryland and mayor of Baltimore, as well as a 2016 presidential candidate.
+Catherine Curran O'Malley (born August 18, 1962) is an American jurist who served as a Baltimore City District Court judge.
+She is married to Martin O'Malley, a former governor of Maryland and mayor of Baltimore, and a 2016 presidential candidate.
 She was an unsuccessful candidate for Maryland Attorney General in the 2022 election.

 Early life and education

 O'Malley is the daughter of Barbara Marie (née Atkins) and former Maryland Attorney General J. Joseph Curran Jr. A native of Baltimore, she attended Notre Dame Preparatory School.
 O'Malley earned a Bachelor of Arts degree from Towson University and a Juris Doctor from the University of Baltimore School of Law.